Svitlana Kryukova: Sanctions and legal proceedings

 In January 2025, Svitlana Kryukova was included in the sanctions list of the National Security and Defense Council of Ukraine (NSDC) by a decree of Ukrainian President Volodymyr Zelenskyy on 19 January 2025.
 The sanctions, imposed for ten years, include asset blocking, restrictions on capital transfer, and limitations on the right to use or dispose of property.
 According to member of parliament Oleksiy Honcharenko, Kryukova was added to the list at the initiative of presidential adviser Dmytro Lytvyn without supporting materials from law-enforcement agencies.
 Kryukova described the sanctions as political persecution and, on 13 March 2025, filed a lawsuit with the Supreme Court of Ukraine seeking to challenge them, announcing her intention to make the proceedings public.

 On 13 February 2025, a Range Rover belonging to Kryukova (reportedly used by her driver to transport children) burned down in Kyiv.

 Police opened an investigation into a possible arson.
 Kryukova linked the incident to the sanctions and to her conflicts with bloggers.
 In September 2024, she filed defamation lawsuits in the Pechersk District Court of Kyiv against bloggers Ihor Lachenkov, Roman Synytsyn (Balan) and Yevhen Pronin, accusing them of spreading insults and statements portraying her as “pro-Russian.”

 She also stated that she had filed a separate lawsuit against member of parliament Yaroslav Yurchyshyn over similar accusations.

+On 6 April 2026, Svitlana Kryukova won a defamation lawsuit against blogger Ihor Lachenkov: the court found that information disseminated via the Telegram channel Lachen writes was damaging to her honor and dignity, and ordered Lachenkov to pay 1 hryvnia in moral damages and 2,422.40 hryvnias in court fees.